ekinbulut/HomeLibrary/README.md

     * Library.UI.Services (This layers is a middleware for WPF application.
 It provides Models and controllers for the interface interactions)
   * Data (DataLayer uses entity framework with code first) Includes all repositories and entities.
   * MVC (This layers has two layers which provides support for Library.Web application.)

+## 3.SenseFramework
+SenseFramework is a tool to develop n-tier applications easily.
+It provides several ORM tools and NOSQL library with repository patterns, unitofworks, typeconfigurations etc. The framework works with Castle.Windsor and WCF facilitites.
+It provides base libraries for tier modules.

+In this project you will only see the library files.